-Sometimes it hits you when you least expect it.
+Sometimes, it hits you when you least expect it.

 You don’t always feel it right after the impact of a car crash or work accident.
 And other times, the impact is hard enough that you feel it instantly.

 We’re talking about back pain, of course.
-Whether you’re experiencing it right after the accident or a day or two later, waiving it off as not a big deal is NOT the way to handle it.
+Whether you’re experiencing it right after the accident or a day or two later, waving it off as not a big deal is NOT the way to handle it.

-The reality is that, according to Georgia Governor’s Office of Highway Safety, thousands of individuals are injured in auto accidents each year.
+The reality is that, according to the Georgia Governor’s Office of Highway Safety, thousands of individuals are injured in auto accidents each year.
 Many others are injured on the job.
 Unfortunately, many of these situations aren’t handled correctly by the people involved.

 Continue reading for information on handling accident injuries the right way.